Cisco IPICS Licensing and Sizing Guidelines

 Resource and License Usage

 To properly design a Cisco IPICS deployment, it is important to understand how resources are licensed and used.
 The Cisco IPICS license determines the number of concurrent land mobile radio (LMR) ports, multicast ports, IP phone users, dial users, and ops views that are available for your system.
 The total number of LMR and multicast ports, IP phone, dial users, and ops views cannot exceed the number that is specified in the license or licenses that you purchased.
-See the “Managing Licenses” section in “Chapter 2 Performing Cisco IPICS System Administrator Tasks” in Cisco IPICS Server Administration Guide, Release 4.7(1) .
+See the “Managing Licenses” section in “Chapter 2 Performing Cisco IPICS System Administrator Tasks” in Cisco IPICS Server Administration Guide for this release.